Turbul3nce/Turbul3nce.github.io/_posts/2024-08-21-password-pitfalls-2024.md

 winrm-brute --hosts 192.168.1.0/24 --usernames users.txt --passwords common_passwords.txt
 ```

-After some time, I checked back on winrm-brute to see if there were any hits.
-And wouldn’t you know it, there was a single hit!
-The valid username was one of the three users from the app store reviews for the bank's mobile application.
-My hunch was right.
-They were employees!
-And this specific employee's password was in the format of SeasonYEAR!, which seems like a pretty common format in companies where users are required to change their password quarterly or semiannually.
-What made this even funnier was during the debrief, they said their IT department told them to use this password.
-Just like that, I was in!
-But this person wasn’t just any domain user; they were a Domain Admin with a surprisingly weak password.
+After some time, I checked back on winrm-brute, and there it was—a single hit!
+The valid username matched one of the three users from the app store reviews for the bank’s mobile application, confirming my hunch that they were employees.
+This particular employee’s password followed a common corporate pattern, ‘SeasonYEAR!’, which is often used in environments requiring quarterly or semiannual password changes.
+During the debrief, it was revealed that their IT department had recommended this format.
+As a result, I gained access—and not just to any domain user, but to a Domain Admin account, with a surprisingly weak password.

 <p align="center">
   <img src="../assets/images/bad-password.jfif" alt="Do better!" title="Bad Passsword" width="80%" />
 </p>